This Happy Breed (film): Plot

-Reg becomes friendly with Sam, a staunch socialist, who is attracted to Vi.
-Queenie is pursued by Bob's sailor son Billy, but she longs to escape the suburbs and lead a more glamorous life elsewhere.
-During the General Strike of 1926 (in which Frank and Bob volunteer as driver and conductor of a bus), Reg is injured in a brawl in Whitechapel Road.
-Vi blames Sam, who had brought her brother to the area, but eventually her anger dissipates and she marries him.

-In 1928, Charleston dance mania arrives in England and Queenie wins a dance contest.
-In 1929 Sam and Vi attend one of the new talking pictures at the cinema.
-News of the electoral rise of the German Nazi Party, led by Adolf Hitler, begins to appear in the newspapers.
-Reg marries Phyllis.
-Billy (now a Leading seaman) proposes to Queenie, but she confesses she is in love with a married man and soon after runs off with him.
-Her mother says she cannot forgive her and never wants to see her again.
+During the General Strike of 1926 (in which Frank and Bob volunteer as driver and conductor of a bus), Reg is injured in a brawl.
+Vi blames Sam, her socialist boyfriend, who had brought her brother to the area, but eventually her anger dissipates and she marries him.
+In 1928, Queenie wins a Charleston dance contest.
+In 1929 Sam and Vi attend one of the new talking pictures, The Broadway Melody, at the cinema.
+News of the electoral rise of the German Nazi Party begins to appear in newspapers.
+Later, Reg marries his girlfriend Phyl.
+Bob's son, Billy, who has joined the Royal Navy, has been going out with Queenie, and proposes to her.
+She turns him down, and Billy asks her if there's anyone else, and if there is, why didn't she tell him.
+He then guesses that the other man is married.

-After a drunken regimental reunion, Bob expresses his faith that the League of Nations will keep the peace, and scoffs at Frank's concerns about the disarmament policies of the new National Government and the Japanese invasion of Manchuria.
-As time passes, Ethel's mother dies, Aunt Sylvia discovers spiritualism and Reg and Phyllis are killed in a car crash.
-The British Union of Fascists tries to stir up anti-Semitic sentiment in the city.
+One night, on coming home from a drunken 1931 regimental reunion, Bob expresses his faith in the League of Nations, scoffing at Frank's concerns about the recent Japanese invasion of Manchuria.
+They try to keep quiet but inadvertently wake Ethel, who packs Bob off home and Frank to bed, when she notices a letter left by Queenie, who has run off with the married man.
+Ethel vows never to forgive her.

+As time passes, the family mourn the death of Reg and Phyl in a car crash, Ethel's mother dies of pneumonia after influenza, and Aunt Sylvia discovers spiritualism.
+Some time afterwards, in Hyde Park, Frank and Ethel briefly witness a member of the British Union of Fascists trying to stir up anti-Semitic sentiment among listeners.
 Stanley Baldwin wins the 1935 United Kingdom general election.
-King George V dies (January 1936) and Frank and Ethel join the crowds filing past his coffin.
-King Edward VIII abdicates (11 December 1936).
-When Neville Chamberlain returns from Munich (September 1938) with the promise of "peace in our time,” Frank is disgusted by people's enthusiastic response.
+In January 1936, King George V dies; Frank and Ethel join the crowds filing past his coffin.
+King Edward VIII abdicates 11 months later.

-Billy, home on leave from the Royal Navy and now a sub-lieutenant, announces to the family he ran into Queenie while on shore leave in France.
-Abandoned by her lover, she and an older woman opened a tearoom to make ends meet.
-She deeply regrets having left home.
-Billy reveals they were married two weeks previously in the Plymouth Registry Office and he has brought her back to London; Ethel forgives her.

-With the a new war on the horizon, Queenie leaves her baby son in the care of her parents when she sails to join her husband in Singapore.
-Frank and Ethel, faced with an empty nest, leave the house and move to a flat with their grandson.
+In 1938, Neville Chamberlain returns from Munich, celebrating "peace in our time” with a cheering crowd outside 10 Downing Street, to Frank's disgust.
+On leave from the navy, Billy visits the family with news of Queenie.
+Abandoned by her lover, she and another woman had opened a tearoom in France to make ends meet.
+She deeply regretted leaving home.
+Billy further reveals he has married Queenie and brought her back to London.
+Ethel offers her forgiveness.
+With a new war still looming despite the Agreement, Queenie leaves her baby with her parents and sails to join her husband in Singapore.
+Faced with an empty nest, Frank and Ethel leave their house to move to a flat with Billy and Queenie's son.
+The film closes with a tracking shot of 1939 London.